Some things to consider when planting apples:

 - Ease of growth- Apples are among the easiest fruit to grow in our climate, but do need some basic disease and pest management.

-- Drainage- Dig a hole where you want to plant,16” deep, preferably in the winter.
+- Drainage- Dig a 16”-deep hole where you want to plant, preferably in the winter.
 If water fills the hole and stands in the hole more than 36 hours, you will need to mound up the planting site.
 You want to build a 3′-5′ wide mound with 16” to the water level.

 Apple trees are grafted trees.
 This means wood of the apple variety is grafted onto apple rootstock.
 What do rootstocks do?

-- Rootstock helps determine Tree size, when trees are grown and managed to their full potential bearing size.
+- Rootstock helps determine mature tree size, when trees are grown and managed to their full potential bearing size.

 - How much room do you have?
 Trees on smaller rootstocks take less room, but might not bear as much per tree as larger rootstock trees.